 The Fife Arms contains over 16,000 antiques, artworks and curios including several site-specific works by world-renowned contemporary artists.
-We offer special art tours for our guests, which allow you to experience the world class art which can be found throughout the hotel, from Pablo Picasso, Lucian Freud, Gerhard Richter and Bruegel to site specific commissions from contemporary art stars and water colours by Queen Victoria and Prince Charles.
+We offer special art tours for our guests, which allow you to experience the world class art which can be found throughout the hotel, from Pablo Picasso, Lucian Freud and Bruegel to site specific commissions from contemporary art stars and watercolours by HM Queen Victoria and HRH Prince Charles.
 To register your interest please let a member of reception know or email us at firstname.lastname@example.org.
-To find our more about the Fife Arms art collection, click HERE.
+To find out more about the Fife Arms art collection click HERE.

 Our Ghillie team are passionate about creating exceptional, unforgettable memories and experiences for our guests.
 If you have a particular occasion you wish to celebrate, they can create a once in a lifetime event to meet your brief.
-It could be a thrilling helicopter ride to see the Cairngorms in their full glory or a private chef lunch in our remote lunch hut, in the middle of the grouse moors.
+It could be a thrilling helicopter ride to see the Cairngorms in their full glory or a private chef lunch in an extraordinary location.
 Special tastings can be arranged, whether at local boutique whisky distilleries or with our sommelier in our cellar.
 Bespoke menus celebrating the best ingredients Scotland has to offer can also be created to meet specific requirements.
-To explore the full range of possibilities, please email our Ghillie team HERE.
+To explore the full range of possibilities, please email our team HERE.

 Explore the beautiful Cairngorms National Park with our three family-friendly adventures in partnership with Braemar Highland Experiencer, or stay indoors and enjoy our Family Room which is a treasure trove of fun for children of all ages.
 To find out more, click HERE.